HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 ### Image color spaces

-The range of colors that are possible within a given image is determined by that image's [color space](https://en.wikipedia.org/wiki/Color_space).
-The default color space on the web is [sRGB](https://en.wikipedia.org/wiki/SRGB).
-Unless images signal that their color data uses a different color space, [browsers will use sRGB](https://imageoptim.com/color-profiles.html).
+The range of colors that are possible within a given image is determined by that image's [color space](https://wikipedia.org/wiki/Color_space).
+The default color space on the web is [sRGB](https://wikipedia.org/wiki/SRGB).
+Unless images signal that their color data uses a different color space, <a hreflang="en" href="https://imageoptim.com/color-profiles.html">browsers will use sRGB</a>.

-The traditional way to explicitly assign a color space to an image is to embed an [ICC profile](https://en.wikipedia.org/wiki/ICC_profile) within it.
+The traditional way to explicitly assign a color space to an image is to embed an [ICC profile](https://wikipedia.org/wiki/ICC_profile) within it.
 We looked at all of the ICC profiles embedded in all of the images crawled in the dataset.

 Here are the top ten: